 Possible Consequences of a Permanent Criminal Record:

 A driver, who was convicted of reckless driving a few years back, called me to ask what could be done now about the conviction.
 He had represented himself at trial and was convicted.
-He was in desperate need of removing the conviction because he was seeking employment and employers were doing criminal background checks which seems standard these days.
-The problem was when some of these perspective employers got the criminal record history it didn’t show a reckless driving conviction but just a Class 1 criminal misdemeanor without further details.
+He was in desperate need of removing the conviction because he was seeking employment and employers were asking about prior criminal convictions which seems standard these days.
+The problem is when these perspective employers looked into the matter, reckless driving is a Class 1 criminal misdemeanor.
 In Virginia, other class 1 criminal misdemeanors include assault and battery, possession of marijuana and petty larceny.
-In other words, when a perspective employer sees on a criminal history check class 1 criminal misdemeanor they run for the hills.
 Another problem is that employers are not the only ones asking about past criminal history.
 Colleges, graduate schools, law schools, medical schools, state boards for license of professionals such as lawyers, nurses, or doctors to name a few ask on their application about prior criminal misdemeanors.
 In addition, a criminal conviction may exclude you from some fields of work where a top secret clearance may be needed or commercial drivers seeking employment.

-If I did, then I apologize.
-My goal wasn’t to scare anyone, but to inform.
 I go to traffic courts in Hampton Roads on a daily basis and I see defendants getting in the guilty line and pleading guilty to reckless driving.
-I have never heard a judge inform them that their conviction will lead to a permanent criminal record before they enter a guilty plea.
-I wonder how many know that that the conviction will result in a permanent criminal record?
+I have never heard a judge inform them that their conviction will lead to a permanent criminal conviction before they enter a guilty plea.
+I wonder how many know that that the conviction will result in a permanent criminal conviction?
 Unfortunately, the only time they will most likely find out is when it is too late… for example when applying to grad school or applying for work.

 An Overwhelming Number of My Clients are able to get an Out Right Dismissal or